ec-europa/platform-dev/README.md

 ## Running Behat tests

 The Behat test suite is located in the `tests/` folder.
-The easiest way to run them is by going into this folder and executing the Behat binary which is located in the `bin/` folder:
+When the development version is installed (by running `./bin/phing build-platform-dev`) the Behat configuration file (`behat.yml`) will be generated automatically using the base URL that is defined in `build.properties.local`.

+If you are not using the development build but one of the other builds (`build-platform-dist` or `build-multisite-dist`) and you want to run the tests then you'll need to set up the Behat configuration manually:

 ```
-$ cd tests/
-$ ../bin/behat
+$ ./bin/phing setup-behat
 ```

-For your convenience a symlink to the Behat executable is present in the tests/ folder, so you can also run the tests like this:
+The easiest way to run the tests is by going into the test folder and executing the symlink which is placed there for your convenience.

 ```
 $ cd tests/